hyperledger/aries-rfcs/README.md

 - Socialize the ideas.
 Use them in other RFCs and documentation.
 - Update the agent test suite to reflect the ideas.

-When you believe an RFC is a _de facto_ standard, raise a PR that changes the status to ADOPTED. the __adopted__ status.
+When you believe an RFC is a _de facto_ standard, raise a PR that changes the status to ADOPTED.
 If the community is friendly to the idea, the doc will enter a two-week "Final Comment Period" (FCP), after which there will be a vote on disposition.